-5.5 Future ACCP Examination
+5.6 Future ACCP Examination

-It is the aspiration of the ACCP Sub-Committee to produce a national exam as a benchmark of ACCP standards across the four nations of the UK; this will likely take the form of an OSCE.
-It is not currently possible to deliver a national ACCP examination, but the group intends to work towards this in future years.
+It is the aspiration of the ACCP Advisory Group to produce a national exam as a benchmark of ACCP standards across the countries; this will likely take the form of an OSCE.
+It is not currently possible to deliver a national ACCP examination, but the Group intends to work towards this in future years.

-5.6 HEI Assessments
+5.7 HEI Assessments

-tACCPs must acquire 60 academic credits per year via the completion of HEI modules; generally, two per year, though the exact format may vary for each HEI. tACCPs should record their HEI assessment progress via the HEI End of Attachment Assessment form that can be found in Part II.
+tACCPs must acquire 60 academic credits per year via the completion of HEI modules; generally, two per year, though the exact format may vary for each HEI. tACCPs should record their HEI assessment progress via the HEI End of Attachment Assessment form which can be found in Part II.